There’s some delicious Irish Christmas foods.

 It’s traditionally known as “Plum Pudding” as in Victorian times, dried plums or prunes were added to the mixture to eke out the expensive and exotic dried fruit.

-To serve the traditional Irish way, brandy is poured over the inverted pudding and set alight.
-It is brought to the Christmas dinner table in a haze of blue flame, making a grand statement.
+It is brought to the Irish Christmas dinner table in a haze of blue flame, making a grand statement.

-6. Cadbury’s Roses
+7. Cadbury’s Roses

 Although they’re not what they used to be, the tin of Roses was always a key treat after the traditional Irish Christmas dinner.
-Cadbury’s is one of the largest and best loved chocolate makers in the UK and Ireland.

 Their iconic blue boxes and tubs of Roses milk chocolates have been part of the traditional Christmas scene in Ireland for generations.
 They were introduced in 1938 and have been a common gift at Christmas ever since.

-7. Mince pies
+8. Mince pies

-Ooooooh!
-Mince pies are a real Christmas treat, only available during the Christmas season.
-These small pastries are filled with “mincemeat” which included diced meat (mutton) during the 15th to 7th centuries.
+These small pastries were once only filled with “mincemeat” which included diced meat (mutton) during the 15th to 7th centuries.

 The mincemeat can be bought in jars making these sweet Christmas treats quick and easy to prepare and served to guests topped with cream.

-8. Irish coffee and general tipples
+9. Irish coffee and general tipples

-The final flourish to the perfect Christmas meal is an Irish coffee.
 Brew a nice strong cafetiere of coffee and combine with brown sugar.
 Add Irish whiskey to taste and top with a squirt of double cream.

 The secret to getting the cream to float on top is to pour it over the back of a spoon onto the coffee.
-Other hot drinks to savour during the Christmas festivities include hot whiskey, mulled wine or hot spiced port.

-What does Ireland eat on Christmas
+What does Ireland eat on Christmas?

 A traditional Irish Christmas dinner is generally a big meal with a roast turkey acting as the ‘main attraction’.
 Many people also have roast beef and boiled ham.
 Roast potatoes, stuffing and a variety of veg are also eaten.